-It’s taking the topic and giving readers an “Aha” moment in a how-to, a reason to reflect on their lives in a memoir piece, a brief moment of clarity that cultural differences do not negate human similarities or words that inspire another to become a better person or writer.
 Viewing our topic differently, we can then capture the subject from multiple perspectives and add just the right elements to bring a fresh perspective to an old topic.

 Curiosity Stimulates the Brain

+There is a release of dopamine when we are both curious and satisfying our curiosity.
 Using our curiosity means our brains are active.
 Beyond feeling good from the dopamine, studies of older people found those who remained curious lived longer than those in the study group who identified as satisfied with their level of awareness.